wizzdi/flexicore-boot-integration-demo/README.md

 *[INFO] Total time:  10.718 s*
 *[INFO] Finished at: 2021-06-02T11:30:15+03:00*

-The first time you build can take few minutes for all dependencies to be fetched from online repositories.
+The first time you build may take few minutes for all dependencies to be fetched from online repositories.